Gus42/Conference-Organization-App/README.md

 The problem was that with the non-sql database(datastore), you can't filter two different properties with inequality filters.
 You can use the inequality filter only in one property.
 It's a problem with indexes.
-My solution is to use the inequality filter in a proprierty (startTime before 7pm).
+My solution is to query all sessions:
-And then use the equality filter (==) on the other property, to exclude it from the list of results.
+`sessions = Session.query()`
+Then filter by the startTime parameter:
+`Session.startTime <= datetime.strptime("7:00 pm", "%I:%M %p").time()`
+So now from this results I have to take only the ones that don't contains workshop in their typeOfSessions:
+`final_sessions = [session for session in sessions if 'Workshop' not in session.typeOfSession]` Then the results return as SessionForms.